Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

   * Leonin, Minotaur, Triton
 * Tasha's Cauldron of Everything
   * Customizing your Origin
-    * Please note what changes you made through this when you post your character sheet in **#pc-sheets** All races with permanent, natural flight such as Aarakocra and Winged Tiefling will only gain the ability to fly starting at 4th Level.
+    * Please note what changes you made through this when you post your character sheet in **#pc-sheets**.

+All races with permanent, natural flight such as Aarakocra and Winged Tiefling will only gain the ability to fly starting at 4th Level.

 #### Not Allowed: